 This condition is one of the most common sexual problems for men and the change for a man to develop ED increases with age.
 It is estimated between 15 to 30 million American men suffer from ED.

-Although it may be understandable to be embarrassed, Dr. Shaw and Dr. Law treat folks of all ages, from those in their 30s, to well in their 90s.
+Although it may be understandable to be embarrassed, Dr. Shaw treats folks of all ages, from those in their 30s, to well in their 90s.
 His favorite quote to patients is that “if it’s important to you, it’s important to me.”
 Sexual function is personal, and we respect each person’s ability to preserve sexual health as a part of their relationship.

-Dr. Shaw and Dr. Law are proud to offer comprehensive treatment of Erectile Dysfunction in Austin.
+Dr. Shaw is proud to offer comprehensive treatment of Erectile Dysfunction in Austin.
 Treatment involves a thorough examination and evaluation.
 This includes checking testosterone levels if needed.
 Many patients will simply do well with treatment such as Viagra®, Levitra or Cialis®.
 Others will need injectable treatment (what I refer to as “liquid Viagra®”) for more significant cases.
 Finally, others may need to consider vacuum erection devices, or surgery such as implanted inflatable penile prosthesis (IPP).

 Use it or lose it!
-Dr. Shaw and Dr. Law believe in putting their patients through a program of “Erectile Recovery” to gradually improve erections.
+Dr. Shaw believes in putting his patients through a program of “Erectile Recovery” to gradually improve erections.

 Achieving a normal erection is a complex process involving psychological impulses from the brain, adequate levels of the male sex hormone testosterone, a functioning nervous system, and adequate and healthy vascular tissue in the penis.
 The simplest way to describe the process of erection is to think of a washing machine.
 The “on-off” switch (the brain) initiates the process; the wires in the washing machine (the nerves) carry the electrical signal to the pipes (the blood vessels), when an appropriate signal arrives a valve opens to allow water to flow in (the arteries carry blood into the penis) and the drain shuts (the penile veins close).
 Water flows in and fills the tank (the penis fills with blood and becomes erect) and the wash cycle begins (enjoys sexual activity).
 At the end of the wash cycle this process reverses, the switch goes to the off position (the brain terminates erection), the valve closes (the arteries markedly decrease blood inflow) and the drain opens draining the wash tank of water (the veins open, blood leaves the penis and erection subsides).